 Historically, the Company's results of operations have been influenced, and the Company believes that it will continue to be influenced, to a significant degree by the general state of the Philippine economy.
 As a result, income and results of operations depend, to a significant extent, on the performance of the Philippine economy.
 In the past, the Philippines has experienced periods of slow or negative growth, high inflation, significant devaluation of the Peso and the imposition of exchange controls.

-In addition, the global financial, credit and currency markets have, since the second half of 2007, experienced, and may continue to experience, significant dislocations and liquidity disruptions.
+In addition, the global financial, credit and currency markets have, during the global financial crisis of 2008, experienced significant dislocations and liquidity disruptions.
 These and other related events have had a significant impact on the global capital markets and the global credit and financial markets as a whole.
 The related slowdown in the economies of the United States, the European Union and certain Asian countries has affected, and such slowdowns may adversely affect, in the future, economic growth in the Philippines.

+In recent years, the gross domestic product ("GDP") of the Philippine grew by 6.8% in 2012, 7.2% in 2013, 6.1% in 2014 and 5.8% in 2015.
+Despite such GDP growth, there can be no assurance that the country's GDP will continue to grow at the same level in the future.
 Prospects for future growth remain uncertain and the Government may be required to increase borrowings in order to meet its operational needs.
 Any deterioration in the Philippine economy may adversely affect consumer sentiment and lead to a reduction in demand for our products.
 There can be no assurance that current or future Governments will adopt economic policies conducive to sustaining economic growth.